Switch

 Behavior

-- Disabled switches remain visible but non-interactive.
+- Disabled switches remain visible but are non-interactive.

 Accessibility